privatenote/olive_branch/README.md

 This gem lets your API users pass in and receive camelCased or dash-cased keys, while your Rails app receives and produces snake_cased ones.

+## 📣 This repository is forked repo.

+The original repository is no longer actively maintained. (last updated on Nov 19, 2021)

+To prepare for problems that may arise, we decided to fork and use it.

+This forked repository is also under the MIT License same as original repository.

 ## Install

 1. Add this to your Gemfile and then `bundle install`: